WalkervilleElementary/lise-labs/lab2notes.md

 ## Futher Exploration

+* Determine sensor distance range.
+At what distance does a 10kHz signal result in an equivalent output to a 1kHz signal at, say, 2 cm?
 * Try making fancy diode rectifer
 * Possibly try fancy band pass filter?
 * Test circuit with 9V power